HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 ## 2024-02-08 Session 2 (1h)

 Read up on C Programming in the book Intermediate C-Programming [(Lu, 2024)](references.md/#lu-2024), took notes in c-programming.md.

+## 2024-02-09 Session 1 (1h)

+Read up on tool chains for C-development, especially on text-editors used to write source code, took some notes in c-programming.md.